cleowang-lab/cleowang-lab/content/authors/feifan-zhang/_index.md

 superuser: false
 title: Feifan ZHANG
 user_groups:
-- Students
+- Students2
-- Graduate Students
+- Graduate Students2
 ---

 Although artificial intelligence technology is advancing rapidly, its applications in the fields of bioinformatics and clinical medicine remain relatively limited.
 I have a strong interest in developing AI algorithms for these two fields and hope to drive innovation and breakthroughs in them.